Parents are going the extra mile to save Halloween for their kids

 Homelessness is historically undercounted in the census.
 Can a count during coronavirus get it right?

-At Joseph’s House, a D.C. facility for those with advanced HIV disease and terminal cancer, a team has spent months curating a socially distanced party plan to replace the popular street gathering on Lanier Place.
+At Joseph’s House, a D.C. facility for those with advanced HIV and terminal cancer, a team has spent months curating a socially distanced party plan to replace the popular street gathering on Lanier Place.
 Instead of face painting, attendees will paint designs on fabric masks.
 And in lieu of door-to-door trick-or-treating, Joseph’s House will have its own candy chute, an increasingly popular idea to use a tube to transport candy from homeowner to trick-or-treater.

-“We continue to need art and connection and laughter so we have an imperative to try to think safely about it,” said Liz Fehrenbach, program director at Joseph’s House.
+“We continue to need art and connection and laughter, so we have an imperative to try to think safely about it,” said Liz Fehrenbach, program director at Joseph’s House.

 Then there are parents like Schneider, who have mobilized entire communities to create space for childhood magic on All Hallows’ Eve.

 On Sept.
-28, from his makeshift kitchen office, he posted an article inviting community members to RSVP for a socially distant Halloween parade.
+28, from his makeshift kitchen office, he posted an invitation for community members to RSVP for a socially distant Halloween parade.

 He thought he would get a couple dozen responses.
 But within days, more than 300 RSVPs had poured in.
 By the last Monday in October, the number had climbed well past 400.